MutopiaProject/mupub/docs/project-plans.rst

 Project Documentation
 `````````````````````
-:DOC-TOOL: All documentation will be written using |sphinx| and ReST.
+:DOC-TOOL: All documentation will be written using |sphinx|.

 :DOC-CODE: Doc strings within python code will be formatted so that
            sphinx tools (autodoc) can be used to create a reasonable